 Marijuana has several chemical constituents that engage different receptor sites in the brain:

 - THC (Tetrahydrocannabinol) which makes you high.
 But there are medicinal forms of THC that don’t make you high.
 The drug Marinol® (dronabinol) is a synthetic version of THC.
 Marinol prescribed alongside your HIV or cancer treatments will absolutely trigger a true positive in a THC drug test.

 - CBD (Cannabidiol) does NOT engage with any of the psychotropic receptors in the brain.
 It doesn’t get you high.
 It simply has other wonderful benefits that you can research.
 You can engage the cannabis receptor type 2 using CBD oil and there is no interaction that creates the psychotropic effects.

 The high beta-caryophyllene content of copaiba oil is no reason to tie it to CBD oil.
 We intake beta-caryophyllene not only with lots of essential but also in a wide variety of foods in our everyday life.
 For example, oregano and basil.
 We never get worried about those things causing failure in drug tests.
 It’s the same with copaiba oil.
 There is no connection.
 And note that drug tests don’t even measure for CBD…they measure for THC.

-If there is ever a false-positive triggered by copaiba oil, its not the fault of the oil.
+If there is ever a false-positive triggered by copaiba oil, it’s not the fault of the oil.
 10-15% of drug tests result in false-positives anyway.
-So it’s failure of the test itself.
+So it’s a failure of the test itself.
 One time out of ten, someone will get accused of a drug they are not using simply because of the testing mechanism.